csiebler/csiebler.github.io/content/posts/using-cognitive-services-read-api-with-data-secured-by-vnet.md

 * Authentication layer – requirement to authenticate at the storage layer, e.g., via a access key or based on an identity (could be a real user or a system managed identity)
 * Authorization layer – what is the identity allowed to do with the data (just read certain folders, write data, delete, etc.)
-* Networking layer – from where is the identity allowed to access the data (from the internet, from a range of IP addresses, only from within a VNET, from “nowhere”)
+* Networking layer – from where is the identity allowed to access the data (from the internet, from a range of IP addresses, only from within a VNET, from "nowhere")
 For example, your Networking settings on your Storage Account might look like this:

 ![Typical Networking settings on a Storage Account](/images/storage_account.png "Typical Networking settings on a Storage Account")